-Do you guys remember that cauliflower pizza crust recipe that was all the rage this time last year, right?
-Well, I made it back then and enjoyed it, but it was kind of a lot of work (and really messy), and I ended up eating it with a fork and knife because the crust was so darn flimsy, which, ok, was likely my own fault because I didn’t squeeze all of the moisture from the cauliflower, but still… all of that work for a so-so pizza?
+You guys remember the cauliflower pizza crust recipe that was all the rage, right?
+Well, I tried it back in the day and mostly enjoyed it, but it was kind of a lot of work, really messy to make, and I ended up eating it with a fork and knife because the crust was so darn flimsy, which, ok, was likely my own fault because I didn’t squeeze all of the moisture from the cauliflower, but still… all of that work for a so-so pizza?
 Meh.
-Long story short, it wasn’t a recipe that I was super psyched about making again anytime soon.
+Long story short, it wasn’t a recipe that I was super psyched to make again anytime soon.

-Fast-forward to the present day: Trader Joe’s now makes frozen riced cauliflower, which solved a number of my pizza problems and inspired me to create a crust that wouldn’t fall apart when I pick it up.
-Hooray!
-That said, here’s my new quick and easy (!!) recipe for cauliflower pizza crust!
+Fast-forward to the present day: You can buy cauliflower already riced, which solves a number of my pizza problems and inspired me to create a crust that wouldn’t fall apart when I pick it up.
+That said, here’s a quick and easy (!!) recipe for cauliflower pizza crust.
+Enjoy!